ArchitectsGeninasca Delefortrie SA

 EngineersICA Ing.
 Civils AssociÈs SA, Fribourg / Ribi+Blum AG, Romanshorn / GVH SA, St-Blaise

-From the architect.
+Text description provided by the architects.
 A backfill completed at the beginning of the 20th century – the available parcel - the old football stadium – was at the articulation of four forms of urbanism.

 One specifically, is part of the "Beaux-arts" district from the 19th century.
 One has the random character of the "Nid-du-Crô" port.
 The other one is the "Jeunes Rives" in the south, punctuated by some public buildings and the last one is more urban in the north, along the "Pierre-à-Mazel" avenue.